Fact Sheets And Publications

 Injury from Drift - Herbicide drift can cause serious injury to susceptible plants that come into contact with either spray particles or vapor.
 Most of the herbicides used in pasture and hay weed management have a moderate to high potential to injure sensitive plants.
 With highly sensitive plants like grape, tomato, and others, a very small amount of drifted herbicide can cause serious plant injury or death.
 The potential for injury can be minimized by knowing where sensitive plants are located and not spraying when conditions favor drift.

-Temperature inversions restrict vertical air mixing which causes small suspended spray droplets to remain in a concentrated cloud.
+Temperature inversions restrict vertical air mixing, which causes small suspended spray droplets to remain in a concentrated cloud.
 They are characterized by increasing temperatures with altitude and are common on nights with limited cloud cover and light to no wind.
 They begin to form as the sun sets and can continue into the morning.
 Ground fog may or may not be present.
 If ground fog is not present, they can be identified by the movement of smoke.
 During a temperature inversion, smoke from a ground source will layer and move laterally in a concentrated cloud.
-In the absence of a temperature inversion smoke will move rapidly upward and dissipate.
+Temperature inversions increase the likelihood of both particle and vapor drift.
+Many herbicides do not recommend applications if there is no breeze to ensure an inversion is not occurring.

 • Weeds + bare ground < 30% => herbicide + management = improved stand